photoprism/photoprism-docs/docs/security-policy.md

 At a minimum, your report should include the following:

-- Version and architecture
+- version and architecture
-- Vulnerability description
+- vulnerability description
-- Reproduction steps
+- reproduction steps

 We will then try to reproduce the problem, determine the impact and get back to you as soon as possible.